Freelance vs. Full-Time: Which One’s Better?

 Freelancing offers several benefits over full-time employment, including more flexibility in your schedule and work location.
 Freelancers can choose their clients and projects, which allows them to tailor their work to their skills and interests.
 And contrary to popular belief, the former can be higher in the freelance vs. full-time salary pair.

-Freelancers can work with clients from all over the world, expanding their network and professional opportunities.
+Freelancers can work with clients from all over the world, pick their mid term rentals, expanding their network and professional opportunities.
 You can also get professional help with bookkeeping and taxes if you don't want to do that yourself.
 Remember, though, when applying for a job as a freelancer, having a solid portfolio and relevant experience is critical.

 Cons of Freelancing